11 Miami Nicknames That Will Surprise You

 In Summary

-How many of these nicknames for Miami did you know?
-This South Florida city is known for its vibrance and huge personality, so it's no surprise that Miami boasts a varied collection of slogans.
+How many of these Miami nicknames did you know?
+This South Florida city is known for its vibrancy and huge personality, so it is no surprise that Miami boasts a varied collection of slogans.

-From the gritty Vice City to the much more positive Gateway to the Americas and even the very handy 305, make sure to use these monikers next time you visit Magic City, and you'll sound like a local in no time.
+From the gritty Vice City to the much more positive Gateway to the Americas and even the handy 305, use these monikers next time you visit Magic City, and you will sound like a local in no time.

 Want to keep exploring?